-Fresh home cooked meals alway make me think of my Grandma Stanley or Ma Ingalls.
+Fresh home-cooked meals always make me think of my Grandma Stanley or Ma Ingalls.
 I have a bit of “healthy” convenience food on hand like pasta and some canned goods, but overall I try to make simple nourishing meals from scratch.

 10. Cook with “garbage”

-Of course I don’t suggest cooking with actual garbage but instead I am referring to bones, a vegetable trimmings like radish tops and cilantro stems.
+Of course, I don’t suggest cooking with actual garbage but instead, I am referring to bones, vegetable trimmings like radish tops, and cilantro stems.
 Simple things like that often end up in the garbage or compost yet are part of creating flavorful, nutrient-dense foods.